stanford-policylab/opp/data_readme.md

   have latitude and longitude designations that previously did not.
 * The latitudes and longitudes of a large number of records are no longer exactly equal (as double-precision floats) to their previous values.
-The discrepancy is confined to the least significant bit, meaning that the discrepancies are all at most $10^{-14}$ degrees of longitude or lattitude, or roughly one nanometer of real-world distance.
-While we are unsure of the exact source of the discrepancy, we think it may be the result of a change in how decimals are rounded into floats by the `readr` package's numerical parsing between the previous and current releases.
-(See [here](https://github.com/tidyverse/readr/issues/881) for some relevant details.)
+The discrepancy is confined to the two least significant bits.
+In particular, the discrepancies are all at most $10^{-14}$ degrees of longitude or lattitude, or roughly one nanometer of real-world distance.
+While we are unsure of the exact source of these discrepancies, we think it may be they are likely the result of a change the `readr` package's decimal parsing that occurred between the previous and current releases.
+(See, e.g., [here](https://github.com/tidyverse/readr/issues/881) for some relevant details.)